edenartlab/docs/docs/guides/creation.md

 This will cause different kinds of controlnet conditioning:
   - canny-edge will try to produce a creation that has the same canny-edge map as your control image
-  - depth will try to produce a creation that has the same depth map as your control image Experiment!
+  - depth will try to produce a creation that has the same depth map as your control image
+  - luminance will try to mimic the bright and dark regions in your control image, it is probably the best controlnet model.
+Experiment!

 #### Step 3: Set the init image strength
 This value controls how strongly the control image affects the creation.
-Usually values between and 0.5-1.0 are good to try.
+Usually values between and 0.4-0.8 are good starting points.

 <p style={{ textAlign: 'center' }}>
   <img